Why you can trust The Zebra

-Car insurance is expensive in New York.
-The average car insurance premium in New York is $1,582 per year — nearly 11% more than the national average.
+The average car insurance rate in New York is $1,582 per year — nearly 11% more than the national average.

-It's a common phenomenon: as you age, your auto insurance expenditures shift.
-Typically, auto insurance is more costly for teenage drivers, as car insurers see inexperienced drivers as more risky.
+It's a common phenomenon: as a driver grows older, their auto insurance rates get cheaper.
+Auto insurance is typically costly for teenage drivers, as car insurers see inexperienced drivers as risky.

 |Age||Average Annual Premium|